jipsi/leish-uvb/README.md

 # Project: leish-uvb (instructions)
-- Maintain folder structure as per the repository
+- Please maintain folder structure as per the repository

 #### Option1 : Start from scratch using raw 10x files
 - Download all samples/10x files from GSMXXXX into source/'sample_name'/